 The consumer loan and lease portfolio is comprised of residential mortgage loans, home equity lines and loans, personal credit lines, direct installment loans, and indirect auto loans and leases.
 These products are offered generally in the markets we serve.
 Although we offer a variety of products, our residential mortgage loan portfolio is primarily comprised of fixed rate loans concentrated in Hawaii.
 We also offer a variety of home equity lines and loans, secured by second mortgages on residential property of the borrower.
 Direct installment loans are secured or unsecured and are often used for personal expenses or for debt consolidation.
 Auto loans are available at fixed interest rates at terms up to 78 months.
 Auto leases are also available at select Hawaii new car dealerships.
+In 2012, we also introduced a rewards-based consumer credit card product.

-Consumer loans and leases were \$3.4 billion as of December 31, 2011, an increase of \$87.8 million or 3% from December 31, 2010.
-Residential mortgage loans increased by \$121.7 million or 6% from December 31, 2010 primarily due to strong refinancing activity, the result of low interest rates, as well as our decision to add more 30-year conforming saleable loans to our portfolio.
-Home equity loans decreased by \$26.8 million or 3% and automobile loans decreased by \$16.5 million or 8% from December 31, 2010 primarily due to continued paydowns and reduced consumer demand for new lending opportunities.
-Other consumer loans increased by \$9.4 million or 5% from December 31, 2010 primarily due to the re-introduction of the installment loan product in Hawaii.
+Consumer loans and leases were \$3.5 billion as of December 31, 2012, an increase of \$166.3 million or 5% from December 31, 2011.
+Residential mortgage loans increased by \$134.0 million or 6% from December 31, 2011 primarily due to strong refinancing activity, the result of low interest rates, as well as our decision to add more fixed-rate conforming saleable loans to our portfolio.
+Home equity loans decreased by \$10.3 million or 1% from December 31, 2011 primarily due to continued paydowns and reduced line utilization.
+Automobile loans increased by \$17.3 million or 9% from December 31, 2011 primarily due to increased customer demand and changes in our underwriting practices.
+Other consumer loans increased by \$25.3 million or 14% from December 31, 2011 primarily due to the success of our installment loan product.